Charles Darrow is best known for his work on Monopoly, the classic real estate trading game published by Parker Brothers

 Darrow lost his job as a heater salesman after the stock market crash of 1929.
 At some point after that, he became familiar with a game in which the object was to buy and trade property.
 (The direct ancestor of this game, The Landlord's Game, had been designed by Elizabeth Magie.)
 He worked with his family to produce copies of the game, originally on pieces of oilcloth and later on cardboard.

 Darrow, a native of the Germantown neighborhood in Philadelphia, secured a copyright for this game in 1933.
 In 1934, he sold copies to a department store in Philadelphia and showed the game to both Parker Brothers and Milton Bradley.
 It was initially rejected by both companies, but Parker Brothers later reconsidered.

 In 1935, Darrow acquired a patent for Monopoly (U.S. Patent 2,026,082), which included nearly all of the graphics still in use today.
 Parker Brothers subsequently acquired the patent and began to publish and sell Monopoly.
-At some point in 1936, Parker Brothers was selling 20,000 copies of the game every week.
+At some point in 1936, Parker Brothers were selling 20,000 copies of the game every week.
 According to Wikipedia, this enabled Darrow to become the first millionaire game designer.